Couple sitting on floor of house planning renovations.

 NMLS #3030

-Like any big decision, you’ll want to carefully consider whether buying an “as-is” home works best for you and your circumstances.
-Here are some “as-is” best practices to help guide you in making your decision:
+Like any big decision, you’ll want to carefully consider whether buying an as-is home works for you and your circumstances.
+Here are some as is best practices to help guide your decision.

 Get A Home Inspection

-To understand the kind of financial commitment an “as-is” home may present, it’s important to have a proper home inspection done.
-Your inspector will be able to point out any major issues with the house and possibly estimate the costs for repairs and renovations.
-If the home is at risk of damage from wood-destroying insects (WDIs), such as termites, add another layer of protection with a pest inspection.
+To understand the potential financial commitment of an as-is home, get a proper home inspection.
+Your inspector can point out any significant issues with the house and possibly estimate the costs for repairs and renovations.
+If the home is at risk of damage from wood-destroying insects (WDIs), such as termites, fold in another layer of protection with a pest inspection.

-Home inspections are also noteworthy because they can give you more leverage during house price negotiations.
-If the current homeowner or seller refuses a home inspection, this may be a clue that there is a larger issue that needs to be uncovered before you continue to pursue the home.
+Home inspections are also critical because they can offer leverage while negotiating the purchase price.
+If the seller refuses a home inspection, it may be a sign that a larger issue hasn’t been disclosed or discovered.

-A home warranty contract is also worth looking into, especially when the prospective home doesn’t require a head-to-toe makeover.
-If the “as-is” home you’re interested in only lists certain components of the home “as-is” – particularly appliances – a home warranty policy can protect you.
+A home warranty contract is also worth looking into, especially when the home doesn’t require a head-to-toe makeover.
+A home warranty policy can protect you if the as-is home you’re interested in only lists certain home features as is – particularly appliances.

-Home warranties are service contracts that cover your home’s appliances and other systems for 1-year or 2-year terms.
-Home warranty policies cover necessary repairs or even replacements for major home appliances or systems whenever they age out or stop working properly.
+Home warranties are service contracts that cover your home’s appliances and systems for 1 – 2 years.
+Home warranty policies cover necessary repairs or replacements for major home appliances or systems whenever they need an upgrade or breakdown.

-Although most policies won’t cover repairs that are already an issue, if you’re feeling unsure about the age or condition of a major appliance, a home warranty can cover you if anything goes wrong in the future.
+Most policies don’t cover existing repairs or issues.
+If you’re unsure about the age or condition of a major appliance, a home warranty can cover you if anything goes wrong in the future.

-However, most mortgage lenders won’t feel the same way if your home fails to meet a certain level of livability.
-This livability standard is known as the minimum property requirement (MPR), and most government-backed loans will require an official appraisal that confirms the requirements are met.
+However, most mortgage lenders won’t feel the same way if the property doesn’t meet a certain level of livability.
+Known as the minimum property requirement (MPR), most government-backed loans require proof through a formal appraisal that confirms the property meets the livability standard.

-Although minimum property requirements vary depending on your lender and loan type, we can have a look at the MPRs for the most common loan types:
+Although minimum property requirements will vary depending on your lender and loan type, we’ve compiled a list of common loan types and their MPRs.

 FHA Loans

-Most homes that need a total renovation won’t meet the minimum property requirement standards for Federal Housing Administration (FHA) loans.
-To qualify for an FHA loan, the “as-is” house must be structurally sound and devoid of any unsafe conditions at the time of purchase.
+Most homes in need of a total renovation won’t meet the minimum property requirement standards for Federal Housing Administration (FHA) loans.
+The as-is house must be structurally sound, safe and secure at the time of purchase to qualify for an FHA loan.

 VA Loans

-VA loans, which are backed by the Department of Veterans Affairs and offered as a benefit to active-duty military workers, veterans and surviving spouses, have stricter MPRs than other loan options.
-General MPRs for VA loans include safe drinking water, capable mechanical systems and a roof in good structural condition.
+VA loans, which are backed by the Department of Veterans Affairs and offered as a benefit to qualified active-duty service members, veterans and surviving spouses, have stricter MPRs than other loans.
+The MPRs for VA loans include safe drinking water, capable mechanical systems and a roof in good structural condition.

 USDA Loans

-In addition to the typical down payment and closing costs when you buy a house, another important factor to consider are repairs.
-An open discussion with the home seller can reveal the additional costs you could be looking at or prompt you to hire a home inspector to get a more accurate estimate.
+The down payment and closing costs are some direct, upfront costs to buy a house, but you should also account for repairs.
+A talk with the home seller may reveal additional costs you’ll need to factor in or prompt you to hire a home inspector to get a more accurate estimate.

-Ideally, buying a home “as-is” leaves you with more money for remodeling or renovations because you save on the lower home sale price.
-Depending on the home improvement projects you want to tackle, you should also factor in the cost of hiring a repairperson or contractor.
+Ideally, buying a home as is stashes more money in your pocket for remodeling or renovations because you save on the lower home sale price.
+Depending on the home improvement projects, you should also factor in the cost of hiring a repair person or contractor.

 Work With A Real Estate Agent

 For most big real estate decisions, consulting with a trusted and experienced real estate agent or REALTOR® can be a huge help.
-If you’re on the fence about whether an “as-is” home is right for you, a real estate professional can offer guidance that caters to your budget and circumstances.
+If you’re on the fence about buying an as-is home, a real estate professional can offer guidance that aligns with your budget and circumstances.

-These experts have vast knowledge about your local housing market and can certainly help you make an offer on a house, negotiate with a seller and help you determine whether investing in an “as-is” home would be worthwhile for you and your family.
+Agents typically have a vast knowledge of their local housing market.
+They can help you make an offer on a house, negotiate with a seller and help you determine whether investing in an as-is home is worthwhile.

-Let’s review some advantages and disadvantages before you buy a house “as-is.”
+Let’s review some advantages and disadvantages before you decide on an as-is property.

 Pros

-• “As-is” homes are great fixer-upper projects for real estate investors to flip and make a profit.
+• As-is homes are great fixer-upper projects real estate investors can fix and flip for a profit.

 • You’re less likely to get into a bidding war with other prospective home buyers.